-SCPY 658 Individual Counseling in Multicultural School Settings
+SCPY 658 Individual Counseling Techniques for School Psychologists

 Students will be introduced to the major theories of individual counseling as they pertain to school settings.
 Individual techniques other than psychotherapy used to enhance self-esteem, self-awareness, and social skill, and to reduce adjustment problems, will be practiced.
 Crisis intervention will be discussed.
 Issues pertaining to the counseling of culturally and linguistically diverse individuals and their families will be examined.
 Additional laboratory hours will be required.
 3 credits.